mbernste/mbernste.github.io/_posts/2022-04-10-functional_derivatives.md

 In this blog post, we will review some concepts in traditional calculus such as partial derivatives, gradients, and directional derivatives in order to introduce the definition of the **functional derivative**, which is simply the generalization of the derivative of numeric functions to functionals!

-A review of partial derivatives, directional derivatives, and gradients
+A review of derivatives and gradients
 -----------------------------------------------------------------------

 In this section, we will introduce a few important concepts in multivariate calculus: derivatives, partial derivatives, directional derivatives, and gradients.

 ### Derivatives